brsr/antitile/docs/conway.rst

 Extension - Operations on different polyhedra
 ----------------------------------------------
-With some care, operators can be applied to any polyhedron or tiling; toruses, polyhedra with multiple holes, planar tilings, hyperbolic tilings, and even non-orientable polyhedra, although the latter is restricted to the achiral operators.
-The main restriction is that the graph must be embeddable on a certain surface.
+The chamber diagram makes the assumption that each edge is acted on uniformly, and each edge of the seed polyhedron has exactly two adjacent faces.
+With some care, operators can be applied to any closed polyhedron or tiling that meets that criteria; toruses, polyhedra with multiple holes, planar tilings, hyperbolic tilings, and even non-orientable polyhedra, although the latter is restricted to the achiral operators.
+The graph of the polyhedron must be embeddable on a certain surface.
 Planar tilings may be easier to analyze by taking a finite section and treating it as a torus.
 It's worth noting that applying :math:`\Delta` to the regular triangular grid on the plane, or :math:`\Box` to the regular square grid on the plane, just creates a topologically equivalent grid on the plane.